2008 Summer Paralympics opening ceremony: Welcoming ceremony

-President of the People's Republic of China Hu Jintao makes an entrance along with Philip Craven, president of the International Paralympic Committee.
+President of China Hu Jintao makes an entrance along with Philip Craven, president of the International Paralympic Committee.
 Countdown started several children displayed cards with "60", "50" and "20" after distributing fireworks in Tiananmen Square for 10 seconds and starting at 19:59:50 China Standard Time at the country and sky above the stadium is the same as the countdown to the 2008 Beijing Olympics closing ceremony from "10" to "1" with all voice screaming as "10, 9, 8, 7, 6, 5, 4, 3, 2, 1" or "Shi!!!, Jiu!!!, Ba!!!, Qi!!!, Liu!!!, Wu!!!, Si!!!, San!!!
 Er!!!, Yi!!!" and "0" (the moment of opening) is used to release large-scale fireworks above the stadium to the Games and herald the start of the officially opening time at 20:00:00 China Standard Time.
 The flag of the PRC is unfurled and raised while the military band of the PLAGF Honor Guard Soldiers raise the flag and play the national anthem March of the Volunteers.
 More fireworks are displayed.
 Cartoon marathon athletes wear suits of different colors to form a line of rainbow.
 The rainbow stripe stretches around the stadium.
 They form the symbol of the Paralympic Games.